 © Office de Tourisme de Saint-Paul de Vence

 When it comes to beautiful villages, the South of France is a shameless show-off.
-With the hills rising steeply above the Mediterranean coast, the Cote d’Azur is simply littered with perched medieval villages rich in history and atmosphere.
+With the hills rising steeply above the Mediterranean coast, the Côte d’Azur is simply littered with perched medieval villages rich in history and atmosphere.

 The town became a thriving artists' colony in the 1600s and remains famous today for its glassblowing, ceramics and pottery.
-Wander the narrow cobbled lanes of stone archways, galleries and artisan studios, and be sure to visit the superb Fernand Léger Modern Art Museum.
+Wander the narrow cobbled lanes filled with stone archways, galleries and artisan studios, and be sure to visit the superb Fernand Léger Modern Art Museum.
 Afterwards, have a long rosé lunch in a pavement café, or just pause for a minute to soak up one of the beautiful views over the Mediterranean coastline.

 St Paul de Vence

 Today the narrow lanes are full of art galleries and artisan studios continuing this artistic heritage.
 Why not stop for a meal in one of the excellent restaurants before trying your hand at some boules amongst the olive trees in the town square?
 Or just sit on a warm stone wall eating sandwiches and breathe in that magnificent view across the coast.

 Eze, on the other hand, is built right above the coastline on a tremendous cliff that rises up over the cobalt blue Mediterranean.
-So high it was once only reachable on donkey-back, this wonderful village sits like an eagle’s eyrie perched 429m above the sea, affording spectacular views right along the Mediterranean coastline.
+So high it was once only reachable on donkey, this wonderful village sits like an eagle’s eyrie perched 429m above the sea, affording spectacular views right along the Mediterranean coastline.
 That alone should be enough reason to visit it but, if it’s not, then the beautiful flower adorned balconies, medieval castle and exotic garden should seal the deal.

 Perched high in the steep hills behind Menton near the Italian border, this is an utterly bewitching place of cool stone alcoves and high walls offering magnificent views across the Italian and French Rivieras.
 Spend a few happy hours exploring the narrow lanes and vaulted chambers, dipping in and out of French boutiques and glamorous art galleries.
-It would be a shame not to settle in for a coffee or meal in one of the terrace cafes to soak up the view.
+It would be a shame not to settle in for a coffee or meal in one of the terrace cafés to soak up the view.

 There are plenty of boutiques and workshops selling crafts and local delicacies like nougat, perfume and decorative glass.
 The view is the true glory, offering magnificent views over the forested countryside, as well as a dizzying view of the narrow donkey path that used to be the only access to the village.

-Need to know: There’s a marvellous aqueduct nearby and a veritable treasure trove of hiking, horse riding and mountain biking trails in the deep forest.
+There’s a marvellous aqueduct nearby and a veritable treasure trove of hiking, horse riding and mountain biking trails in the deep forest.
 There’s also the River Loup for some brilliant kayaking activities.